CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsubsection{Completion on real-world Kitti dataset}

-In order to validate the performance of our CP3 in real-world scenarios, we fine tune our model on ShapeNet-car dataset and test on KITTI-cars \cite{geiger2012we}, following \cite{pan2021variational,yuan2018pcn}.
+In order to validate the performance of our CP3 in real-world scenarios, following \cite{pan2021variational,yuan2018pcn}, we fine tune our model on ShapeNet-car dataset and test on KITTI-cars \cite{geiger2012we}.
 To show the performance of our CP3 in real-world KITTI-cars dataset, we report the Fidelity error and Consistency in Table \ref{tab:A5}.
 Fidelity is calculated from the average distance from each point in the partial input to its nearest neighbour in the output.
 This measures how well the input is preserved.
 Consistency is calculated from the average CD distance between the outputs of the same object in successive frames.
 More details on the evaluation metrics can be found in \cite{yuan2018pcn,xie2020grnet}.
 Compared to other methods, our CP3 has better consistency between the two consecutive frames and better fidelity error.
-Moreover, we also show the qualitative visualization results are shown in Fig. \ref{fig:sup_kitti_vis}, our results are more complete overall and less noisy locally.
-The bodywork of the car has also been refined in detail.
+Moreover, we also show the qualitative visualization results in Figure \ref{fig:sup_kitti_vis}, compared to the baseline method, our results are more complete overall and less noisy locally, where the bodywork of the car has also been refined in detail.